+A Member may be able to receive incentives for taking part in health and wellness programs.
+Incentives may include reimbursement for certain fees you pay for taking part in:

+- fitness programs;

+- weight loss programs; or

+- other wellness programs.

-As a Member of the Plan, you may be able to receive incentives for participation in wellness and health improvement programs, or other wellness incentive programs.
-HPHC may provide incentives, including reimbursement for certain fees that you pay for when participating in fitness or weight loss programs.
-The award of incentives is not contingent upon the outcome of the wellness or health improvement program.
-Please visit our website at www.harvardpilgrim.org for more information or see your Plan documents for the amount of incentives, if any, available under your Plan.
-For tax information, please consult with your tax advisor.
+Receiving an incentive does not depend upon the outcome of the program.
+Go to www.harvardpilgrim.org for more information.
+See your EOC for any incentive amounts included with your Plan.
+For tax information, please consult with your employer or tax advisor.